johannschopplich/cacao-kit-frontend/README.md

 >
 > If this is your first time building an application with Nuxt, I recommend taking a look into the [💚 Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit) first to get a basic understanding of this tech-stack.
 It is a port of the Kirby starter kit, built with Nuxt and KQL.

 This repository provides a minimal but feature-rich Nuxt 3 starter kit.
-It fetches content from the [🍫 Cacao Kit Backend](https://github.com/johannschopplich/cacao-kit-backend), a headless Kirby instance.
+It fetches content from the [🍫 Cacao Kit backend](https://github.com/johannschopplich/cacao-kit-backend), a headless Kirby instance.
 It is the evolved version of the [Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit) and my best practice solution to build a Nuxt based frontend on top of Kirby CMS.

 Key design decisions is a block-first approach.
 Meaning, you can use Kirby's page structure as the source of truth and don't have to replicate the page structure in Nuxt.
 All pages are rendered by the [catch-all route](./pages/[...id].vue).
+Of course, you don't have to stick with the block-first architecture.
+If it doesn't speak to you or if you need custom Kirby page blueprints with custom fields, you can always create Nuxt pages and query the content using KQL.
+See the [`pages/about.vue`](./pages/about.vue) page for an example.

 ## Key Features

 - 🌐 Internationalization with [`@leanera/nuxt-i18n`](https://github.com/leanera/nuxt-i18n)
 - 🏆 Motto: [“Everything is a block”](./components/Kirby/Block/)
-  - No more Nuxt pages – use Kirby's page structure as the source of truth.
-  - All pages are rendered by the [catch-all route](./pages/[...id].vue).
-  - Kirby blocks define what to render for each page.
+  - Kirby blocks define what to render for each page
+  - All pages are rendered by the [catch-all route](./pages/[...id].vue) by default (you can still create Nuxt pages)
+  - Use Kirby's page structure as the source of truth
-- 🫂 Kirby Query Language with [`nuxt-kql`](https://nuxt-kql.jhnn.dev)
+- 🫂 Kirby Query Language with [`nuxt-kql`](https://nuxt-kql.byjohann.dev)
 - 🏛 Global [site data](./plugins/site.ts) similar to Kirby's `$site`
 - 🔎 SSR generated SEO data
 - 📐 Prettier & ESLint
 - 🔢 Pre-configured [VSCode settings](./.vscode/settings.json)

-## Context

-### Styling

-This kit is written in semantic HTML and styled by the class-less CSS framework [new.css](https://newcss.net/).
-It is only used for the demo content.
-You can remove the framework by deleting the `link` tag in the [`app.vue`](./app.vue) component and start over with your own styling.

 ## Usage